smallhadroncollider/cmt/roadmap.md

 - Show options in flat list if short?
 - Make parts optional
     > @? and !@? operators?
-- Should search up directories to find .cmt
 - Option to show files that have changed
     > Useful for things like ${Scope} - autocomplete maybe?
 - Should support ~/.cmt for global option